 3) Search Term Volume Over Time – Broad And Phrase

 Search term analysis on broad and phrase match types can be one of your best means of keyword research.
-Trend these terms over time to ensure that you are aware of any search terms that are on the rise.
+Trend these terms overtime to ensure that you are aware of any search terms that are on the rise.
 Quickly identify poor performing search terms to be negative-matched, or start speaking to up-and-coming search terms before your competition.
 We have found this report particularly effective in identifying customer service keywords that pop up due to service outages or long-tail terms related to news stories.
+This will be especially helpful for those who have yet to analyze the impact of Google’s close variant update.
+If you haven’t done this yet, do it now.

 4) Impression Share By Device Over Time